Supporting Children with Arthritis

 SNAC are aiming to connect all children with arthritis in Scotland through the provision of educational and fun events.
 We run a family weekend in Crieff every year.
 Details of the weekend can be found on YouTube through searching SNAC family weekend. this event costs just under £20,000 every year.

-Scottish Network for Arthritis in Children (SNAC)
+Charity information: Scottish Network for Arthritis in Children (SNAC)

 Arthritis in children is relatively rare, approximately 1 in 1000 children are diagnosed with arthritis.
 When a family receives the diagnosis of Juvenile Idiopathic Arthritis (JIA) it can be a very lonely and isolating time with many uncertainties about treatment and the future.
 Most children spend many months undergoing treatment until they can get established joint control and effective pain relief.
 Arthritis in children is viewed a chronic illness.